viisauksena/gluon-mesh-wireguard/README.md

 TODO

 Things to do:
+* upgrade with keygen
+* load on boot - or micron.d regular check
-config-mode
+* config-mode
-forbid freifunk tunnel inside freifunk automatism for deactivating / activating if br-wan is active
+* forbid freifunk tunnel inside freifunk
+* automatism for deactivating / activating if br-wan is active

 for more Information on WireGuard see